opensvc/docs.opensvc.com/source/agent.configure.rst

 	sudo nodemgr register --user my.self@my.com [--app MYAPP]

-If ``--app`` is not specified the collector automatically choose one the user is responsible of.
+If ``--app`` is not specified the collector automatically chooses one the user is responsible of.

 A successful register is followed by a node discovery, so the collector has detailled information about the node and can serve contextualized compliance rulesets up front.
 The discovery is also scheduled daily, and can be manually replayed with: